EndPointCorp/end-point-blog/2020/03/09/a-webpack-4-primer.md

 ### Installing Webpack into our project

-> Note: If you are following along and downloaded the source code from the GitHub repo; then whenever I say "root", I mean that repo's `original` directory.
+> If you are following along and downloaded the source code from the GitHub repo; then whenever I say "root", I mean that repo's `original` directory.
 That's where the original version of the Automatic Calculator app's source code lives.
 As it is before introducing Webpack.
 You can work directly from there or take the contents of that directory and put them wherever it is most confortable to you.
 The `final` directory contains the source code as it will be by the end of this post.

 The first thing we need to do is install Webpack into our project.
 That's super easy if you already have NodeJS and NPM installed.
 Intalling NodeJS and NPM is out of the scope of this discussion, so I would recommend following NodeJS's documentation to get them installed.